-The Walter S. and Lucienne Driskill Graduate Training Program in the Life Sciences, formerly known as the Integrated Graduate Program in the Life Sciences (DGP), was established in 1990 to serve as an umbrella program for graduate student training in all basic science and clinical departments at the medical school.
-The program is designed to give its students flexibility in choosing courses, research interests, and thesis advisors at the medical school while offering them a strong foundation in the modern sciences.
+The Walter S. and Lucienne Driskill Graduate Training Program in the Life Sciences, formerly known as the Driskill Graduate Program in the Life Sciences (DGP), was established in 1990 to serve as an umbrella program for graduate student training in all basic science and clinical departments at the medical school.
+The program is designed to give its students flexibility in choosing courses, research interests and thesis advisers at the medical school while offering them a strong foundation in the modern sciences.
 Students can earn a PhD degree in one of their nine curricula.

-Four schools and 20 departments participate in this program that offers students a PhD in Neuroscience.
+Four schools and 20 departments participate in this program, which offers students a PhD in Neuroscience.
 Those enrolled work with faculty from the Graduate School, Feinberg School of Medicine, School of Speech and the School of Engineering.
-One of NUIN'goals is to provide the students with hands-on laboratory research.
+One of NUIN's goals is to provide the students with hands-on laboratory research.

 The Physical Therapy program is a 27-month program offered through the Department of Physical Therapy and Human Movement.
 Upon fulfilling degree requirements, students sit for the license examination.

-The division of Psychology within the Department of Psychiatry and Behavioral Sciences offers this degree.
-Each year five to seven new students are admitted.
+This degree is offered by the division of Psychology within the Department of Psychiatry and Behavioral Sciences.
+Each year, five to seven new students are admitted.

 The Health Sciences Integrated Program (HSIP) offers doctoral student training across multiple disciplines within the Health Sciences.